wso2/docs-ei/en/streaming-integrator/docs/guides/cleansing-data.md

         select *
         ```

-    3. Add the `insert to` clause and direct the output to a stream named `FilteredResultsStream`.
+    3. Add the `insert to` clause and direct the output to a stream named `Room2233AnalysisStream`.
         !!!info
-            Note that the `FilteredResultsStream` is not defined in the Siddhi application.
+            Note that the `Room2233AnalysisStream` is not defined in the Siddhi application.
 It is inferred by specifying
              it as an output stream.
         ```
         from TempStream [roomNo=='2233']
         select *
-        insert into FilteredResultsStream;
+        insert into Room2233AnalysisStream;
         ```

         !!!tip
             As a best practice, name your queries using the `@info` annotation.
 In this example, you can name the query `Filtering` as follows.
             ```
-            @info(name = 'Filtering')
+            @info(name = 'Filtering2233')
             from TempStream [roomNo=='2233']
             select *
-            insert into FilteredResultsStream;
+            insert into Room2233AnalysisStream;
             ```
         The saved Siddhi application is as follows: